History of libraries: National libraries

 Sir Hans Sloane's collection of books and manuscripts was bequeathed to the British Museum.

 The first true national library was founded in 1753 as part of the British Museum.

 This new institution was the first of a new kind of museum – national, belonging to neither church nor king, freely open to the public and aiming to collect everything.
 The museum's foundations lay in the will of the physician and naturalist Sir Hans Sloane, who gathered an enviable collection of curiosities over his lifetime which he bequeathed to the nation for £20,000.

 Sloane's collection included some 40,000 printed books and 7,000 manuscripts, as well as prints and drawings.
 The British Museum Act 1753 also incorporated the Cotton library and the Harleian library.
 These were joined in 1757 by the Royal Library, assembled by various British monarchs.

 The first exhibition galleries and reading room for scholars opened on 15 January 1759, and in 1757, King George II granted it the right to a copy of every book published in the country, thereby ensuring that the Museum's library would expand indefinitely.

 Anthony Panizzi became the Principal Librarian at the British Library in 1856, where he oversaw its modernization, obtaining a significant appropriation from Parliament.
 During his tenure, the library's holdings increased from 235,000 to 540,000 volumes, making it the largest library in the world at the time.
 Its famous circular Reading Room was opened in 1857.
-Panizzi undertook the creation of a new catalogue, based on the "Ninety-One Cataloguing Rules" (1841) which he devised with his assistants.
-These rules informed subsequent catalogue rules of the 19th and 20th centuries, and are at the origins of the ISBD and of digital cataloguing elements such as Dublin Core.
+Panizzi undertook the creation of a new book catalogue, based on his "Ninety-One Cataloguing Rules" (1841).
+These rules informed subsequent catalogue rules of the 19th and 20th centuries.

 As librarian of the Bibliothèque Mazarine, Jacques Auguste de Thou transformed it into the largest library in the world at the time.